 Remote work means that we can live a life of freedom with our children by our sides, and what a beautiful way to do it!

-When you’re travelling with children and remote working, remember the reason why you started working remotely and make sure that you assign a little time to working and a lot of time to exploring.
+When you’re travelling with children and remote working, remember the reason why you started working remotely and make sure that you assign a little time to work and a lot of time to exploring.

 For more information about freelance writing and how I use it to make the most of mum life, you can connect with me on Instagram @mumstheword.uk